omerkaaratas/SimonGame/README.md

 Contributions to the game are welcome!
 If you would like to make a contribution, please fork this repository and submit a pull request with your changes.

 Credits
 This game was originally created by Ralph H. Baer and Howard J. Morrison in 1978.
-This implementation was created by [Omer Karatas].
+This implementation was created by Omer Karatas.